 - An obligation to submit to health screening

 - Installing track and trace and/or health monitoring apps on mobile devices

 Not all EU countries have all of these restrictions in place.
-Additionally, some restrictions only apply to travelers arriving from certain countries or who have been in high-risk countries within the last 14 days.
+Additionally, some restrictions only apply to travellers arriving from certain countries or who have been in high-risk countries within the last 14 days.

 The EU itself does not decide the policy of each of its member states, but does provide advice for allowing in passengers from certain countries of origin.

 Current travel restrictions do not affect the EU’s visa policy with regards to Canadians (i.e. visa-exempt).
 However, starting in 2022, Canadian passport-holders will need to register with the new ETIAS visa waiver system.
 This involves completing a simple online form and will permit applicants to continue to enter EU countries visa-free.